LolitaDias/Project1-DC_Crime_Analysis/README.md

 9. Most frequent type of crime that is committed during the Day
 10. Most frequent type of crime that is committed during the Night
 11. Districts with the most Theft crimes
-12. Analyze the trends for all the Offenses from 2009-2019
+12. Analyze the crime trends for all the offenses from 2009-2019